SimuHome: A Temporal- and Environment-Aware Benchmark for Smart Home LLM Agents

-\textbf{STEP1: Initial Home State Construction.} The initial home state for each episode is constructed in two stages to ensure diverse and realistic starting conditions (Figure~\ref{fig:episode_generation_pipeline}).
+\textbf{STEP1: Initial Home State Construction.} The initial home state is constructed in two stages to ensure diverse and realistic starting conditions (Figure~\ref{fig:episode_generation_pipeline}).
 First, a variety of physical layouts with different room and device configurations are generated.
-Second, starting from an all-off state, devices are operated randomly, establishing plausible device states.
-Although this process involves randomization, it is controlled by a seed to ensure that both the layout and the initial state are fully reproducible.
+For infeasible episodes involving non-existent devices, the layout is intentionally configured without the target device in the specified room.
+Second, starting from an all-off state, the simulator runs multiple rounds of randomization.
+In each round, it samples and executes one command per device, following the order required by each device's operational dependencies.
+For example, an air conditioner must first be powered on before its fan speed can be adjusted, so the power-on command is sampled in an earlier round and the fan-speed command in a later round.
+The simulator then accelerates time forward so that environmental variables update according to the combined effects of all active devices.
+The resulting state becomes the initial home state for the episode.
+Randomization is controlled by a seed to ensure full reproducibility.